isomerpages/ncss-ssi/pages/training/Volunteer-Management-Programme.md

 -   Professionals, Managers and Executives (PMEs).
 -   At least three to four years of experience in Marketing and Event Management.
 -   Experience in engaging and managing multiple stakeholders.

-### Key Job Roles for Learners Under this Programme

-Learners may become a Volunteer Manager or Coordinator.
-For more information on the applicable job roles visit this [link](https://www.myskillsfuture.sg/content/portal/en/career-resources/career-resources/campaigns/train-and-skill-up-for-jobs-in-Social-Services.html){:target="_blank"}

 ### Programme details